-Anyone who has been in unemployed and job searching knows just how stressful the process can be.
+Anyone who has been unemployed and job searching knows just how stressful the process can be.
 This stress is exhausting and can lead to relationship problems and a feeling of guilt at letting your loved ones down.
-Often people feel that they should be spending every waking moment applying to jobs, even if these jobs do not necessary suit their skills and experience levels.
+Often people feel that they should be spending every waking moment applying to jobs, even if these jobs do not necessarily suit their skills and experience levels.
 Just the feeling of sending off your application helps to make you feel slightly less guilty.
-In other words we want our friends and family to see that we are doing EVERYTHING we possibly can to land another job.
+In other words, we want our friends and family to see that we are doing EVERYTHING we possibly can to land another job.

 The problem is that this strategy of applying for as many jobs as possible and hoping for the best actually does not help you find employment any faster.
-In fact it could hurt your chances of finding a position, especially if you are applying through recruitment companies.
+In fact, it could hurt your chances of finding a position, especially if you are applying through recruitment companies.
 Many recruiters will not consider you for any future position if you gain the reputation of someone who just applies even when not suitably qualified.
-This tactic can do more harm then good.
+This tactic can do more harm than good.

 This strategy is significantly more likely to nail you an interview, you will also find that you have some more free time as you will not be sending your CV to 50 companies who are not interested anyway.
 Should you feel guilty having this extra free time.
 NO!
 But what should you do to keep yourself busy during this time?